 3. Accumulation of equity

 People in real estate know that the purchase of a foreclosured home can be a lucrative business.
 Most of the time, there will be growth and development in the neighborhood.
 The purchased house will gain more equity compared to the neighbors since the buyer purchased it at a lower price.
-People in business can wait for the home to increase its market value and sell it off to make a profit.
+People in business work to increase the appraisal value of the home in order to increase its resale value, thereby selling it for a profit.

 4. Clean title deed